 Create a new layer

-Welcome to the Mapbox Studio style editor!
-Here you will add your tileset as a new layer in the style.
+You will add your tileset as a new layer here:

-In the Mapbox Studio style editor, you can specify the style properties of each layer, including the layers in the Mapbox default styles and any layers you’ve added with custom data.
-For this example, you will create a Symbol layer.
+In the Mapbox Studio style editor, you can specify the style properties of each layer.
+This includes the layers in the Mapbox default styles and any layers you’ve added with custom data.
+For this example, you will style a symbol layer.
 You can style symbol layers with both text and icons.

 Style as a symbol layer

-- Click on the chicago-parks layer you created in the layer list on the left menu in the style editor
+- Click on the chicago-parks layer you created in the layer list on the left side of the style editor.

-- When the pane opens, click the Style tab if you’re not already there
+- When the style panel opens, click the Style tab if you’re not already there.

-- If you would like to show all markers, even if they overlap, click on the Placement tab and check the Allow icon overlap option near the bottom
+- If you would like to show all the markers, even if they overlap, click on the Placement tab.
+Scroll down to Allow icon overlap and set it to

 Now that you have finished styling your map, you need to publish your style in order for those changes to be live on the web.

-- Click the Publish button in near the top of the left menu
+- Click the Publish style button in the top right of the editor.

-The Share, develop, and use page contains the resources you need to publish your style in a web app, mobile app, or with another third party tool.
+The Share & use modal contains the resources you need to publish your style in a web app, mobile app, or with another third party tool.

-The Share and preview section contains a share URL that allows you to easily share a preview of your style with others.
+The Share tab contains a share URL that allows you to easily share a preview of your style with others.

-Head to part 3 to add popups with information about each park to your map using Mapbox GL JS.
+Head to Add points to a web map, part 3: add interactivity to add popups with information about each park to your map using Mapbox GL JS.